brimdata/zed/docs/zed/README.md

 zed drop [options] <name>|<id>
 ```
 The `drop` command deletes a pool and all of its constituent data.
-As this is DANGER ZONE command, you must confirm that you want to delete
+As this is a DANGER ZONE command, you must confirm that you want to delete
 the pool to proceed.
 The `-f` option can be used to force the deletion
 without confirmation.